hbroek/reken/documentation/developer-guide/chapter-4.md

 </template>
 </html>
 ```
-In this example we are using the same `color-box` component as in the previous example.
-But now we pass in a template string that constructs a `rgb()` color definition.
-The rgb colors are based on the `red`, `green` and `blue` javascript variables.
+In this example we use the same `color-box` component as in the previous example.
+But now we pass in a template string that constructs an `RGB` color definition.
+The RGB colors are based on the `red`, `green`, and `blue` javascript variables.
 The example also defines a range input control for each color.
-With these controls the user can tweak the color displayed in the `color-box` component.
+With these controls, the user can tweak the color displayed in the `color-box` component.

-Lastly a variable can be passed into as an attribute variable.
-This variable must exist during the Reken initialization phase of the page, if it does not it will be considered a string literal.
+Lastly, a variable can be passed into as an attribute variable.
+This variable must exist during the Reken initialization phase of the page; if it does not, it will be considered a string literal.

 **Example:**
 ```javascript